 I earned my Ph.D. and M.S. degrees in Information Science at the University of Washington, where I was affiliated with the UW Tech Policy Lab, the Value Sensitive Design Research Lab, the Comparative Law and Society Studies (CLASS) Center, and the Program on Values in Society (earning a postgraduate certificate in ethics and political philosophy).
 I also hold a Juris Doctor (J.D.) degree from the University of California, Davis School of Law, where I was an Articles Editor at the UC Davis Business Law Journal and submissions committee member and Web Chair of the UC Davis Journal of International Law & Policy.
 I am licensed to practice law in California (currently inactive), and was a 2013 Google Policy Fellow, hosted by CIPPIC at the University of Ottawa Faculty of Law.

-Bryce has discussed his research on NPR (All Things Considered) and written about body-worn cameras for Slate.
-He recently co-edited a special debate section on police-worn body cameras in Surveillance & Society, and has published chapters in books published by Cambridge University Press and Rowman and Littlefield International.
-Bryce has also presented (or workshopped) his research at a variety of notable conferences, including the Privacy Law Scholars Conference (PLSC), the American Society of Criminology (ASC), the Law & Society Association (LSA), the Association for Information Science & Technology (ASIS&T), the Association for Education in Journalism and Mass Communication (AEJMC), the Hawaii International Conference on System Sciences (HICSS), the Amsterdam Privacy Conference, Computers Privacy & Data Protection (CPDP), and the iConference.
+I have discussed my research on NPR (All Things Considered) and written about body-worn cameras for Slate.
+I recently co-edited a special debate section on police body cameras in Surveillance & Society, and I have also published chapters in books published by Cambridge University Press and Rowman and Littlefield International.
+I have presented (or workshopped) my research at a variety of notable conferences, including the Privacy Law Scholars Conference (PLSC), the American Society of Criminology (ASC), the Law & Society Association (LSA), the Association for Information Science & Technology (ASIS&T), the Association of Internet Researchers (AoIR), the Association for Education in Journalism and Mass Communication (AEJMC), the Hawaii International Conference on System Sciences (HICSS), the Amsterdam Privacy Conference, Computers Privacy & Data Protection (CPDP), and the iConference.